Whoaa512/starred/README.md

 - [photonsh/photon-node](https://github.com/photonsh/photon-node) - photon-node is a Node.js library for Photon
 - [google/lovefield](https://github.com/google/lovefield) - Lovefield is a relational database for web apps.
 Written in JavaScript, works cross-browser.
 Provides SQL-like APIs that are fast, safe, and easy to use.
 - [jbrumwell/mock-knex](https://github.com/jbrumwell/mock-knex) - A mock knex adapter for simulating a database during testing
-- [serverless/scope](https://github.com/serverless/scope) - 🔭 Scope - Create a birdeye's view of your Github project and embed on your site
 - [CloudBoost/cloudboost](https://github.com/CloudBoost/cloudboost) - Realtime JavaScript Backend.
 - [luisvinicius167/dutier](https://github.com/luisvinicius167/dutier) - The immutable, async and hybrid state management solution for Javascript applications.
 - [js-joda/js-joda](https://github.com/js-joda/js-joda) - :clock2: Immutable date and time library for javascript